 ⧭ If the value of the output using the COUNTIF function is greater than 0, the IF function will return “Duplicates”.
 Else it’ll return “Unique”.

-Note: here, I inserted the criteria as a range B5:B15.
-In such a situation, you don’t need to copy the formula for the below cells.
-Rather, you’ll get the output by pressing ENTER only.
+Note: here, we inserted the criteria as a range B5:B15.
+In such a situation, you don’t need to copy the formula for the remaining cells.
+You’ll get the output by pressing ENTER.

 Read More: How to Find Duplicates without Deleting in Excel